kbaseapps/kb_uploadmethods/README.md

 See [here](https://docs.kbase.us/data/upload-download-guide/uploads) for more information on uploading data to KBase.

 ## Development
 This module was created using the KBase SDK.
 See the [documentation](https://kbase.github.io/kb_sdk_docs/) for more detail.
 Apps are mostly broken down into submodules.
+Instructions for setting up a local development environment can be found [here](https://kbase.github.io/kb_sdk_docs/tutorial/2_install.html) (note that [Docker](https://www.docker.com) is required).

 The main entrypoint is in `lib/kb_uploadmethods/kb_uploadmethodsImpl.py`.
 Individual apps in that module use one or more utility module to handle different file types.
 These are all under `lib/kb_uploadmethods/Utils`.
 Add a new Util module if you're adding an uploader for a new data type.